reach-sh/reach-lang/docs/dev/src/workshop/hash-lock/index.md

 You should look back at your problem analysis to do this step.
-Whenever a participant starts off knowing something, then it is a field in the `{!reach} interact` object.
+Whenever a participant starts off knowing something, then it is a field in the `{!rsh} interact` object.
 If they learn something, then it will be an argument to a function.
 If they provide something later, then it will be the result of a function.